How Can Non-Invasive EPAT Relieve Plantar Fasciitis Pain?

-Plantar fasciitis is the most common cause of pain on the bottom of the heel.
+Plantar fasciitis is the .
 Approximately 2 million patients are treated for this condition every year.
 It occurs when inflammation and degenerative scarring due to micro-tears affects this particular area of the foot.
-Specifically, this affects a thick band of tissue that runs across the sole, or plantar area, of the foot.
+Specifically, this a thick band of tissue that runs across the sole, or plantar area, of the foot.
 This tissue, known as the plantar fascia, is a ligament that connects your heel bone to your toes.

 What Causes Plantar Fasciitis?